Rackstorm/Code-Institute-Project-2/README.md

 ## RESUBMISSION - Fixed Bugs
 1. **Timer** - Timer bugging and skips seconds sometimes.
 Turned out to be two functions being called cancelling each other out.
 Re-arranged the timer function, breaking it down and streamlined it.
 2. **Timed out** - Alert message pops up several times when timer is running out.
 Decided to skip the alert message altogether and focus on letting the button "Next Question" pop up instead to create a more seamless experience.
+3. **Navigation issues** - Due to timer issues that now has been solved it is now possible to navigate onward without issues.
+As soon as an answer has been selected, the Next Question-button pops up.
+4. **Adding to the scoreboard** - It's not possible to click the right answer several times or go back to the previous question to get a higher score.
 ## Unfixed Bugs
 1. None.